-Statistics (MAT-22306 Quantitative Research Methodology and Statistics or YSS-20306 Quantitative and Qualitative Research Techniques in the Social Sciences) and two specialization courses Consumer Behaviour (MCB-30306 Consumer Behaviour: Concepts and Research Methods and MCB-30806 Sensory Perception and Consumer Preference) or two specialization courses Marketing (T-21306 Advanced Management and Marketing, and one of YSS-32306 Technology, Innovation and Strategy, ORL-30306 Decision Science 2).
+A research course: MAT-22306 Quantitative Research Methodology and Statistics or YSS-20306 Quantitative and Qualitative Research Techniques in the Social Sciences and two specialization courses from the following list: MCB-30306 Consumer Behaviour: Concepts and Research Methods, MCB-30806 Sensory Perception and Consumer Preference, BMO-21306 Advanced Management and Marketing, YSS-32306 Technology, Innovation and Strategy, ORL-30306 Decision Science 2.

 MSc Thesis Marketing & Consumer Behaviour.

-After successful completion of this course students are expected, for a “real-world problem” in the domain to marketing and consumer behaviour, to be able to:
+After successful completion of this course students are expected, for a market-based business or social problem, to be able to:

-- translate the real-world problem into terms of generic scientific research questions;
+- translate the problem into generic scientific research questions;

 - create a conceptual framework by integrating ideas from selected theories;

 - report the framework in a theoretically persuasive manner, and to

 - act in and with your group in a proactive, independent and collaborative way.